khandmo/resume_projects/DESIGN.md

-*Random*, creates random behaviour *HandleClientMessages*, constantly runs and accepts and interprets messages from client *UpdateDisplay*, based on inputted keystrokes, update display and game info for each player *CalculateVisibility*, calculates current visibility of a player *GameOver*, ends the game for all players
+*Random*, creates random behaviour *HandleClientMessages*, constantly runs and accepts and interprets messages from client *UpdateDisplay*, based on inputted keystrokes, update display and game info for each player *findVisibility*, calculates current visibility of a player *GameOver*, ends the game for all players